-Undergrounding across the distribution (11kV and 400V) networks is completed when appropriate as part of Centralines' lifecycle asset management processes.
+Undergrounding across the distribution (11kV and 400V) networks is undertaken when appropriate as part of Centralines' Lifecycle Asset Management Process.
 Table 4-3 details the current portion of the networks that are underground.

 Network Type Portion of the Network Underground

-11kV Network 2.3%
+11kV Network 2.4%

-400V Network 28.4%
+400V Network 27.3%